 - Use Bill Payment to make payments to individuals or companies to whom you want to send one-time or recurring payments from your checking account.

 Please also see Limitations on frequency of transfers section regarding limitations that apply to Bill Payment transfers.

 Bill Payment Fees and Charges: In addition to those fees and charges elsewhere described, if any, the following apply:

-There is a $4.95 charge per month for the first 20 bills paid per month if you do not use a First Interstate Bank interest-bearing checking account as your account indicated for Bill Payment service.
+There is a $4.95 charge per month for the first 20 bills paid per month if you do not use a First Interstate Bank Regular, Preferred or Market Manager checking account as your account indicated for Bill Payment service.
 If you use a First Interstate Bank interest-bearing checking account as your Bill Payment indicated account, there is no charge for the first 20 bills paid per month.
 All Bill Payment users will be charged $.40 per payment in excess of 20 payments per calendar month.
 Bill Payment is free to all users for the first two calendar months of the service.

 Limitations on frequency of transfers.
 In addition to those limitations on transfers elsewhere described, if any, the following limitations apply:

 - Transfers from a money market account to another account or to third parties by preauthorized, automatic, telephone, or computer transfer or by check, draft, or similar order to third parties are limited to six per statement cycle.

 - Transfers from a savings account to another account or to third parties by preauthorized, automatic, telephone, or computer transfer are limited to six per month with no transfers by check, debit card or similar order to third parties.

 - A maximum of ten (10) items per day may be deposited from your mobile phone.